sbui-dev/job-worker/DESIGN.md

 /sys/fs/cgroup/jobworker/carl
 ```

-The following files will be edited: `cpu.max`, `mem.max`, and `io.max` with the contents with the default values 100000 microseconds CPU time in a 200000 microsecond period, 134217728 (128MB) for memory max, 1MB for wbps and 120 wiops:
+The following files will be edited: `cpu.max`, `mem.max`, and `io.max` with the contents with the hardcoded default values 100000 microseconds CPU time in a 200000 microsecond period, 134217728 (128MB) for memory max, 1MB for wbps and 120 wiops:

 **cpu.max**<br>
 `100000 200000`